pmndrs/zustand/readme.md

 ## Fetching from multiple stores

 You can make as many stores as you like, forwarding results to succeeding selectors is as natural as it gets.
-But nonetheless the recommended approach would be to unify state into a single store, as it scales better.

 ```jsx
 const currentBear = useCredentialsStore(state => state.currentBear)